-- 1. Importance and/or relevance and applicability of proposed project to the program goals: This ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, Federal, regional, state, or local activities.
+1. Importance and/or relevance and applicability of proposed project to the program goals: This ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, Federal, regional, state, or local activities.
 This will include the plans for data management and access.
+(35 percent)

-(30 percent) - 2.
-Technical/scientific merit: This assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives (25 percent) - 3.
-Overall qualifications of applicants: This ascertains whether the applicant possesses the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
+2. Technical/scientific merit: This assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
+(30 percent)

+3. Overall qualifications of applicants: This ascertains whether the applicant possesses the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
 This includes the capability of the investigator and collaborators to complete the proposed work as evidenced by past research accomplishments, previous cooperative work, timely communication, and the sharing of findings, data, and other research products.
-(15 percent) - 4.
-Project costs: The Budget is evaluated to determine if it is realistic and commensurate with the project needs and time-frame.
-(15 percent) - 5.
-Outreach and education: NOAA assesses whether this project provides a focused and effective education and outreach strategy regarding NOAA's mission to protect the Nation's natural resources.
-The applicant must demonstrate clear connections to relevant management needs identified by one or more of the SSP Cooperatives and explicitly demonstrate collaborative outreach and engagement with the relevant SSP management team and MTAG.
-The proposal should also articulate how proposed product(s) will enhance SSP Cooperative capabilities and advance efforts to improve coastal resiliency.
 (15 percent)

+4. Project costs: The Budget is evaluated to determine if it is realistic and commensurate with the project needs and time-frame.
+(15 percent)

+5. Outreach and education: NOAA assesses whether this project provides a focused and effective education and outreach strategy regarding NOAA's mission to protect the Nation's natural resources.
+(5 percent)